Petrlds/Travis-Mocha-Nodejs/README.md

 Travis-Mocha-Nodejs
 ===================

-To test Travis-CI, Mocha and NodeJS all together
+To test Travis-CI, Mocha and NodeJS all together.

 You can see the result <a href="http://travis-ci.org/#!/Petrlds/Travis-Mocha-Nodejs/builds/1252061">here</a>